BredaUniversityADSAI/2024-25d-fai2-adsai-group-nlp6/README.md

 docker run -p 3120:80 emotion-clf-api
 ```

 #### Option 3.
-Run CLI or API Directly (using Poetry)
+Run Backend and Frontend Separately (using Poetry & npm)

-This method is suitable if you primarily want to use the backend API or the command-line interface directly.
+This method allows you to run the backend API and frontend independently, which is ideal for development, debugging, or when you want to customize either service.

 ```mermaid
 graph LR